ucsb-cs148-w24/project-pj11-songrater/team/AI_CODING.md

 __Emily__ -- Used ChatGPT to look at pros and cons for different ways of storing our rating system in a way that scales well.
 Also asked ChatGPT about database deployment options.
 Asked ChatGPT for some SQL code.

+__Jeffrey__ -- Used ChatGPT and Midjourney to critique / redesign frontend UI quirks.
+Also used it to learn more frontend tricks to handle our tricky state management.

 ## Outcomes

 __Leyang__ -- Got an overview of the whole process: Data Collection, Data Preprocessing, Feature Engineering, Build User              Profilesm, Model Training, Evaluation, Deployment, Monitoring and Iteration.